Dutch National Ballet

 In the 1970s, Muntslag regularly participated in productions of the Doe Theater under Thea Doelwijt and Henk Tjon.
 The Doe Theater made socially critical cabaret and theater performances.
 They started from a stage where the great cultural diversity in Suriname formed the breeding ground for the theater.
 Muntslag also regularly collaborated with the choreographer Ilse-Marie Hajary, the founder of the “dogla” style.

 In 1978 Muntslag choreographed the afro-Surinamese folklore show Mekoenoe.

 Muntslag also taught at the School of Dramatic Art, Suriname.
 It was established in 1965 and originated from the Cultural Committee Suriname (CCS).
 The school was led by Henk Zoutendijk.

-In 1985 Muntslag at the Mickery Theater made Thea Doelwijt Mi kondre tru, mi lobi yu (My country, I love you), an experimental theater play on the theme of forgetting / forgiving / surviving.
-On December 8, 1988, he played in the reading of The Tears of Den Uyl (written by Hugo Pos), on the seventh commemoration of the December murders.
-In six short acts Pos outlines the developments from 1975 to 1983 with journalist Jozef Slagveer as the central figure.
+In 1985 at the Mickery Theater, Muntslag made, along with Thea Doelwijt, Mi kondre tru, mi lobi yu (My country, I love you), an experimental theater play on the theme of forgetting, forgiving, and surviving.
+On December 8, 1988, he performed in the reading of The Tears of Den Uyl (written by Hugo Pos) at the seventh commemoration of the December murders.
+In six short acts, Pos outlines the developments from 1975 to 1983 with journalist Jozef Slagveer as the central figure.